 37“And now, I, Nebuchadnezzar, praise, honour, and glorify the King of Heaven.
 Everything he does is right and just, and he can humble anyone who acts proudly.”

 51One night King Belshazzar invited a thousand noblemen to a great banquet, and they drank wine together.
-2While they were drinking, Belshazzar gave orders to bring in the gold and silver cups and bowls which his father5.2; 5.11 There were several kings of Babylonia between Nebuchadnezzar and Belshazzar.
-Father may mean predecessor, or the name Nebuchadnezzar may be used for Nabinodus.
-Nebuchadnezzar had carried off from the Temple in Jerusalem.
+2While they were drinking, Belshazzar gave orders to bring in the gold and silver cups and bowls which his father Nebuchadnezzar had carried off from the Temple in Jerusalem.
 The king sent for them so that he, his noblemen, his wives, and his concubines could drink out of them.
 3At once the gold cups and bowls were brought in, and they all drank wine out of them 4and praised gods made of gold, silver, bronze, iron, wood, and stone.

 5Suddenly a human hand appeared and began writing on the plaster wall of the palace, where the light from the lamps was shining most brightly.
 And the king saw the hand as it was writing.
 6He turned pale and was so frightened that his knees began to shake.
 7He shouted for someone to bring in the magicians, wizards, and astrologers.
 When they came in, the king said to them, “Anyone who can read this writing and tell me what it means will be dressed in robes of royal purple, wear a gold chain of honour round his neck, and be the third in power in the kingdom.”
 8The royal advisers came forward, but none of them could read the writing or tell the king what it meant.
 9In his distress King Belshazzar grew even paler, and his noblemen had no idea what to do.

 10The queen mother heard the noise made by the king and his noblemen and entered the banqueting hall.
 She said, “May Your Majesty live for ever!
 Please do not be so disturbed and look so pale.
-11There is a man in your kingdom who has the spirit of the holy gods5.11; 5.14 gods; or God. in him.
+11There is a man in your kingdom who has the spirit of the holy gods in him.
 When your father was king, this man showed good sense, knowledge, and wisdom like the wisdom of the gods.
-And King Nebuchadnezzar, your father,5.11; 5.2 There were several kings of Babylonia between Nebuchadnezzar and Belshazzar.
-Father may mean predecessor, or the name Nebuchadnezzar may be used for Nabinodus. made him chief of the fortune tellers, magicians, wizards, and astrologers.
+And King Nebuchadnezzar, your father, made him chief of the fortune tellers, magicians, wizards, and astrologers.
 12He has unusual ability and is wise and skilful in interpreting dreams, solving riddles, and explaining mysteries; so send for this man Daniel, whom the king named Belteshazzar, and he will tell you what all this means.”

 17Daniel replied, “Keep your gifts for yourself or give them to someone else.
 I will read for Your Majesty what has been written and tell you what it means.